 The main question to address is not whether multicollinearity is present or absent in a regression equation, but the extent of possible multicollinearity and whether it is affecting the estimates of regression coefficients of interest.
 Multicollinearity is not, in general, easy to detect.
 It is always good practice to plot each predictor variable against each other and against the outcome to look for high levels of linear correlation between variables.
 This can be a good indication that multicollinearity is likely to be an issue.
 Variance Inflation Factors can also be calculated to indicate multicollinearity as described in the Methods Section, and Condition Indices (Damodar N. Gujarati, 2009), though more complicated to interpret, can also be useful.
 However, unfortunately there are no hard and fast rules about how much multicollinearity can be tolerated using these or other measures.
 The most reliable methods, which are somewhat subjective, tend to be: i) looking for regression models where the variance explained by the model (R2) is high and yet few or none of the predictors are significantly associated with the outcome; ii) unexpected changes in regression coefficients and standard errors when small changes are made to the model; and/or iii) looking for high correlation between predictor variables.

 There are ways to deal with multicollinearity but none are entirely satisfactory.
 One possible approach to reduce multicollinearity is by calculating Principal Components (PCs) among the cell type proportions and using some of the PCs as predictors instead of the individual estimates of cell type proportions in the regression models.
 Although this reduces multicollinearity between the estimates of cell type proportion, in our data it did not resolve the problem of collinearity between CpG4 and cell type proportion as the first 2 PCs were also highly correlated with CpG methylation and therefore induced further multicollinearity.
 Another approach is to individually regress out cell type adjustments from the methylation measurements to minimise multicollinearity at each step, and then to regress the residuals against outcome (loge BMI).
-This did not resolve the problem in our data due to the complex relationship between cell type estimates and difficulty in establishing a sequence of importance for the cell type estimates (MH, 2003).
+This was done regressing out each cell-type individually (Table 1, rows 14-16) and regressing out all cell types at the same time (Table 1, rows 17-19).
+Neither approach resolved the problem in our data due to the complex relationship between cell type estimates and difficulty in establishing a sequence of importance for the cell type estimates (MH, 2003).

-In some circumstances it might be possible to use CpG methylation as the outcome and loge BMI as a predictor, but as loge BMI is also correlated with 5 out of the 6 Houseman cell types (see Supplementary Table 5) multicollinearity may still be present in the regressions in our study.
+The data used for our study measures both CpG methylation and BMI at age 17 in the Generation 2 Raine study participants, and this makes it difficult to assign causality.
+However in some circumstances it might be possible to use CpG methylation as the outcome and loge BMI as a predictor, but as loge BMI is also correlated with 5 out of the 6 Houseman cell types (see Supplementary Table 5) multicollinearity may still be present in the regressions in our study.
 It can also be statistically problematic using methylation measurements as an outcome in a regression because the distributions of these measurements are rarely Normally or approximately Normally distributed.
-(Du et al., 2010)
+Transformation to M-values instead of beta values (Du et al., 2010) will not be beneficial as the correlation between CpG methylation and cell types is still very high when M-values are used.